Last updated on 19th August 2019

 – Lunch: 11.45 – 13:30

-NB: Dinner will sometimes be earlier depending on if there is a formal on, if college communion is occurring, or for any other particular reason – the catering team will place a message in the Haughton Dining Hall to let you know.
+Dinner will sometimes be open from 17:15 depending on if there is a formal on (usually Wednesdays), when college communion and family services are occurring, or for another – the catering team will place a message in the Haughton Dining Hall to let you know.

 – Dinner: 17:15 – 18:45